jswelling/CMU-MS-DAS-Vis-S24/docs/grammar_of_graphics_body.md

 These were implemented in **R**, the programming language.
 As a result, this formalism isn't very Pythonic.
 To translate to Python, one must choose between Pythonic design and pure preservation of the grammar.

+Today we have a guest presentation by Jay DePasse, my former boss (before moving on to more sensible jobs) and a true master of R and ggplot.
+It's a beautiful implementation and a very flexible tool, but I can't do it justice.
+Here's Jay.

 *plotnine* is a Python implementation of ggplot2.
 Compare with *seaborn*, which is similar conceptually but more pythonic.
 (More on seaborn later).